 Main target groups are SMEs, representing 99% of European companies, as well as relevant stakeholders involved in the energy transition, such as policy makers, financial institutions, ESCOs, academia/research institutions, energy professionals and experts.

-The format includes short presentations of the projects’ outcomes focusing on SMEs, interactive activities and a final roundtable open to questions related to the session topics that have been presented.
-This will help to set key questions and initiate discussions on the presented topics and also seek the roadmap to the efficient implementation of the proposed measures, globally in the SMEs, beyond the targets set by the participating projects.
+The format included short presentations of the projects’ outcomes focusing on SMEs, interactive activities and a final roundtable open to questions related to the session topics that were presented.
+Key questions were set and discussions took places on the presented topics and the roadmap to the efficient implementation of the proposed measures, globally in the SMEs, beyond the targets set by the participating projects.

 Download the Agenda here.